canro91/canro91.github.io/_posts/2021-04-12-UnitTestNamingConventions.md

 cover-alt: 4 test naming conventions
 ---

-From our previous post, we learned about [4 common ~~misatkes~~ mistakes]({% post_url 2021-03-29-UnitTestingCommonMistakes %}) we make when writing our first unit tests.
+From our previous post, we learned about [4 common mistakes]({% post_url 2021-03-29-UnitTestingCommonMistakes %}) we make when writing our first unit tests.
 One of them is not to follow a naming convention.
 Let's see four naming conventions for our unit tests.

 **Test names should tell the scenario under test and the expected results**.
 Long names are acceptable when writing unit tests since test names show the purpose behind what they're testing.
 Assertion messages aren't needed if you name your test the right way.